 Synthesizers as an “unthanked” tool

-Regardless of this track, when creating Dark Model’s music, I make it a point to pay attention to how much electronic elements can enhance richness and epicness of the world view constructed by orchestral instruments such as strings and horns, without ruining them (which tends to happen to remixes of non-electronic music tracks).
-Unlike film soundtrack and game music, however, in the music of Dark Model, electronic elements such as beats and synthesizer sounds still play significant roles as well.
+Regardless of this track, when creating Dark Model’s music, I make it a point to pay attention to how much electronic elements can enhance the richness and epicness of the worldview constructed by orchestral instruments, such as strings and horns, without ruining them (which tends to happen to remixes of non-electronic music tracks).
+Unlike film soundtracks and game music, electronic elements such as beats and synthesizer sounds still play significant roles in the music of Dark Model.
 Sometimes I am asked, “What’s the trick of blending orchestral and electronic elements?
 How can you nail it?”
 Unfortunately, there’s no silver bullet for it.
 There’s no such thing as good reference music for the project.
 On top of that, the ensemble and the number of instruments used in Dark Model’s music vary a lot from track to track.
 All you can do is try to take the time to find out the best arrangement on a track basis.
 That is to say, dissect and improve your music until you reach your own answer.

 Dissect and articulate your music